GrosSacASac/DOM99/CONTRIBUTING.md

     * indexed error messages in the doc
     * more warnings
     * text editors plugins
- * create plugin system to add and remove data-* directives
+ * improve plugin system to add and remove data-* directives
  * lit-html
  * add tabindex="0" when data-function="keydown-anyname" is used on something that does not have focus by default (like div), and no tabindex is already set, body does not need it
  * make sure it integrates well with webpack, rollup, ie, "modules": false